 This second classic installment is Santana’s best-remembered album.
 It not only contains more discernible individual songs than the debut but its highs also soar higher, including their definitive takes on Fleetwood Mac's “Black Magic Woman/Gypsy Queen” and Tito Puente’s “Oye Como Va,” two supremely catchy and soulful songs that remain radio favorites, and deservedly so.
 The band’s blues-rock-salsa-soul-fusion is surprisingly heavy (to those who discovered Santana via Supernatural, anyway), but the band also excels on the mellower moments of “Incident at Neshabur,” which hints towards their future fusion oriented direction, as well as on “Samba Pa Ti,” where Carlos’ soulful guitar playing exquisitely complements a slow, seductive rhythm.
 To repeat a tired but true cliché, much like early Alice Cooper, early on Santana was a band in the best sense of the term, and though Carlos was its most talented member, the band’s bevy of polyrhythmic percussionists and keyboardist/vocalist Greg Rollie (later of Journey) were also major contributors to a highly original sound.
-Granted, the band's Achilles heel (generic songwriting) is apparent on "Mother's Daughter" and "Hope You're Feeling Better," two Rollie compositions that still manage to get by on their energy and intensity, unlike "El Nicoya," which ends the album on a weak (albeit brief) note.
-Fortunately, they chose their covers well, and besides, the focus is always on the band’s playing, anyway, as these songs (several of which are instrumentals) mostly serve as vehicles for the band’s exotic and (yes) sexy ensemble playing (for a taste, just check out the album cover; rarely has an album's art work better matched its music), highlighted of course by Carlos’ tasty and ever-melodic guitar solos.
-Other notables include the mysterious “Singing Winds, Crying Beasts,” which isn't much of a tune but which cooks up an impressive atmosphere reminiscent of Miles Davis, and the hard driving, chant ridden “Se a Cabo,” yet another song that only Santana could’ve done.
+Granted, the band's Achilles heel (generic songwriting) is apparent at times, but the focus is always on the band’s playing, anyway, as these songs (several of which are instrumentals) mostly serve as vehicles for the band’s exotic and (yes) sexy ensemble playing (for a taste, just check out the album cover; rarely has an album's art work better matched its music), highlighted of course by Carlos’ tasty and ever-melodic guitar solos.
+Other notables include the mysterious “Singing Winds, Crying Beasts,” which cooks up an impressive atmosphere reminiscent of Miles Davis, and the hard driving, chant ridden “Se a Cabo,” yet another song that only Santana could’ve done.
 Note: The reissue features three previously unreleased live tracks recorded at the Royal Albert Hall on April 18, 1970: “Se A Cabo,” “Toussaint L'Overture,” and “Black Magic Woman/Gypsy Queen.”

 Santana III (Columbia ’71, ’98) Rating: A

 After reshuffling their lineup somewhat, Santana entered a new phase.
-Fully embracing the "fusion" movement first spearheaded by Miles Davis and the Mahavishnu Orchestra, this album has a cleaner sound and pursues a more spiritual, jazz-based direction.
-Of course, the Latin percussion and Rollie's moody keyboards are still important, but Carlos dominates the action more than ever before.
-This is a good thing, for he's in spectacular form throughout, though the extensive soloing and unwavering intensity of the album can be a bit draining after awhile.
-Caravanserai is comprised primarily of instrumentals, and songs segue into one another, making it essential to listen to in one sitting.
-This was a bold, uncommercial step for the band to take in 1972, and though perhaps the album's lack of potential hit singles hurt the band commercially, Caravanserai has proved to be an unjustly overlooked minor classic that Santana connoisseurs generally consider to be among his best.
+Fully embracing the "fusion" movement first spearheaded by Miles Davis and the Mahavishnu Orchestra, this album has a cleaner, free flowing sound and pursues a more spiritual, jazz-based direction.
+Of course, the Latin percussion and Rollie's moody keyboards are still important, but Carlos and Schon’s guitars dominate the action more than ever before.
+This is a good thing, for they’re in spectacular form throughout, though the extensive soloing and unwavering intensity of the album can be a bit draining after awhile.
+Caravanserai is comprised primarily of instrumentals, and songs seamlessly segue into one another, making it a true album that’s best listened to in its entirety.
+This was a bold, uncommercial step for Santana to take in 1972, and though perhaps the album's lack of potential hit singles hurt the band commercially, Caravanserai has proved to be an unjustly overlooked classic that Santana connoisseurs generally consider to be among his best.
 Surprisingly, though the album is more reliant on individual soloing than in the past, where the band relied more on explosive ensemble playing, Caravanserai is nevertheless one of Santana's most rocking albums.
-That said, it gets off to a low-key start with "Eternal Caravan Of Reincarnation," a jazzy mood setter that leads into "Waves Within," one of several songs that features fantastic fret work from Carlos, again prodded along by Neal Schon.
+That said, it gets off to a low-key start with "Eternal Caravan Of Reincarnation," a jazzy mood setter that leads into "Waves Within," one of several songs that features fantastic fretwork from Carlos.
 Again, a seamless transition is made into "Look Up (To See What's Coming Down)," a funky number notable for its wah wah guitar and a standout drum solo from the underrated Michael Shrieve.
-"Just In Time To See The Sun" has a hot, simmering groove going for it along with more great guitar, but it is the next two (long) songs, "Song Of The Wind" and "All the Love Of The Universe," that form the heart of the album.
-Each is very melodic and includes incredible jamming, but the next three songs are less impressive, though "Future Primitive" does provide a necessary, less substantial break from the unwavering intensity.
-"Stone Flower" has more of a pop flavor, though they still find time to jam, while Shrieve is again a standout on "La Fuente del Ritmo" before "Every Step of the Way" finishes the album with a flourish.
-An at-times jaw droppingly impressive 9+ minute epic, it ends another essential Santana album, arguably the band's last studio creation that could be labeled as such.
+The short "Just In Time To See The Sun," the first track to feature vocals, then delivers a simmering groove along with more great guitar, but it’s the next two long songs ("Song Of The Wind" and "All the Love Of The Universe"), both of which are very melodic and include incredible soloing, that form the heart of the album.
+The next three songs aren’t quite as impressive but are still enjoyable; for one thing, "Future Primitive" provides a necessary, less substantial break from the unwavering intensity elsewhere.
+Continuing, "Stone Flower" has more of a pop flavor, though they still find time to jam, while Shrieve is again a standout on "La Fuente del Ritmo."
+Finishing the album with a flourish, "Every Step of the Way" is an at-times jaw droppingly impressive 9+ minute epic that ends another essential Santana album, arguably the band's last studio creation that could be labeled as such.

 Lotus (Columbia ’74) Rating: A-